abpio/abp-commercial-docs/en/startup-templates/microservice/helm-deployment.md

 - **Service** file the service definition for the helm chart.
 - **Deployment** file is contains all the deployment configuration and the most importantly **environment variable overriding**.
 You can examine and/or add your own appsettings overriding to the this file.
 You can see all the overriding values are pointing to the `values.yaml` file.
 - **Configmap** file contains json files to replace the existing files.
 Gateways replace `ocelot.json` files, **angular application** contains `dynamic-env.json` file to replace the **remote environment** file.
 You can find volume mounts under the `deployment.yaml` files.
 This is used to prevent the recreation of the image for environment changes.

+Each template deployment override information are located under their own chart folder.
+The `values.yaml` files contains the keys but the **values are commented out**.
+This is because **the main chart values.yaml file overrides all these values in a single file.** If you want to deploy any application, microservice or a gateway **individually**, you need to **fill the commented values** of the related `values.yaml` files.

 ## FAQ